core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The Proxy-Uri, Proxy-Scheme, Uri-Host, and Uri-Port Options defined in {{RFC7252}}.

+   - The Proxy-Cri and Proxy-Scheme-Number Options defined in {{I-D.ietf-core-href}}.

    - The Listen-To-Multicast-Notifications Option defined in {{I-D.ietf-core-observe-multicast-notifications}}.

    - The Multicast-Timeout, Response-Forwarding, and Group-ETag Options defined in {{I-D.tiloca-core-groupcomm-proxy}}.